1,000 Grams

-1,000 Grams, Vol. 1 is a mix-tape by the rap artist Jeezy hosted by DJ Scream.
+1,000 Grams, Vol. 1 is a mix-tape by American rapper Young Jeezy hosted by DJ Scream.
 It was released on August 12, 2010.

 Background

 The mixtape has Jeezy rapping over samples of some of the most popular hip hop beats of 2010.

 The first track to be leaked from 1,000 Grams, was "Death B4 Dishonor", in which Jeezy samples Rick Ross' hit single "B.M.F.
 (Blowin' Money Fast)".
 On the track, Jeezy appears to be criticising Rick Ross by saying "How you blowin' money fast, you don't know the crew / Oh you're part of the fam, shit I never knew."
 However, in an interview with MTV, Jeezy claimed it was not a criticism and that the line was not aimed at anyone in particular.
 DJ Scream hosts this mixtape and has many tags on it; a tagless (or no DJ) version of the mixtape has also been released.
 This is volume one of what appeared to be a new series by Jeezy, but so far there have been no official statements on when volume 2 will be released.